The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Making and storing the pie crust: You can make the pie crust, wrap it tightly in plastic wrap, and sit it in the freezer until you’re ready to use it to make the pie.

-Boil ya potatoes, and after you have them ready for the ingredients, blend everything in and store it in a Tupperware bowl tightly sealed with a lid or plastic wrap then place it in the freezer.
+• Make and store the filling: Boil the potatoes, blend everything in, and store it in a Tupperware bowl tightly sealed with a lid or plastic wrap, then place it in the freezer.

-• Make the whole pie and store it: Or, you can simply make the whole pie and store it in the freezer until it’s time to be served.
+• Make the whole pie and store it: Or, you can simply make the whole pie, including the pie crust, and store it in the freezer until it’s time to be served.
 The choice is YOURS!!!

-• Whipped cream: You can’t do anything wrong by serving sweet potato pie with a big squirt of whipped cream on top.
+• Whipped cream: You can’t go wrong by serving sweet potato pie with a big squirt of whipped cream on top.
+Reddi-Wip is the standard whipped cream for sweet potato pie.

 Frequently asked questions